vtddggg/Robust-Vision-Transformer/README.md

 If you want to train `RVT-Ti*`, `RVT-S*` or `RVT-B*`, simply specify `--model` as `rvt_tiny_plus`, `rvt_small_plus` or `rvt_base_plus`, then add `--use_patch_aug` to enable patch-wise augmentation.

 ## Testing

+***News: The robustness evaluation now is supported!!
+Because of the environmental differences, the results of robustness may have the fluctuations of ±0.1~0.3% compared with paper results.***

 ### RVT-Ti:
 ```
 python main.py --eval --pretrained --model rvt_tiny --data-path /path/to/imagenet